Thursday, December 29, 2011

 Third - on the road - wow.
 The stability it incredible.
 Unfortunately Sunday traffic meant I really couldn't go too fast, but a blast up to 130kph, then down to about 40 to take an off ramp - I didn't even feel the car's nose tip down as it usually does.
 The pads themselves do not have the same level of initial "bite" that my PFCs did, so we will have to see how well they do during a track day.
 But with the larger rotor in the rear doing more work, meant that even with my relatively soft suspension the car was super stable during braking.
 I suppose I'll have to see if it ever reaches the level where I feel my race harness digging into me.

-I asked Ninomiya-san why current thinking on brakes was more even size ratios, versus what I was told a few years ago by Tamura-san at Nissan (he was involved in the R34 GT-R development) - that 355mm/322mm was ideal.
+I asked Ninomiya-san why current thinking on brakes was more even size ratios, versus what I was told a few years ago by Tamura-san at Nissan (he claimed was involved in the R34 GT-R development) - that 355mm/322mm was ideal.
 Apparently these Skylines have no problems running larger rotors in the back.
 Even Nissan knew this, which is why for later R34s the P-valve (proportion) in the brake master cylinders gave more bias to the rears (r33 was about 30% rear, later r34s are about 40% to rear).
 Also Nissan outfitted those later R34s with larger rear rotors as well.
 I am guessing that cost, and being conservative is why they didn't push the limits on the rears brakes.

 Anyway - as I get used to these brakes and how they work out, will report back on how it all works out.
 For now, just being the only R33 GT-R in Japan with R35 GT-R brakes (I think) is cool enough!